 SECOND GRADE CURRICULUM

 In second grade, students’ abilities are becoming far more versatile; dexterity and motor skills can be deliberately controlled and significantly trained.
 Emphasis this year lies in the realization that artists’ hands can be considered one of the original machines.
 With that in mind, it’s important to understand that hands need exercise, and only through physical manipulation of a variety of media, ranging from paper to model magic, can those muscles be fortified and strengthened.
 These growing artists delve into the origin story of art beginning in the Caves of Lascaux.
-We learn all about how artists use symbols to tell stories and travel through space and time to explore just how they accomplished that feat!
-We learn about Aztec Zapotec Rugs, African Kente weaving, Indian mandalas and much more!
+We explore how artists use symbols to tell stories and travel through space and time to discover just how they accomplished that feat!
+We study Aztec Zapotec Rugs, African Kente weaving, Indian mandalas and much more!
 Our travels provide us with a foundational context of how and why art was originally created.
 With this knowledge, students are able to create deeper meaning and deliberate intent within their creative process.
 More so than in previous grades, the product holds closer weight to the process as students have a firm understanding of what, why, and how they are creating.

 In this lesson, students explore the magnificent culture of Ghana, specifically the gorgeous cloth weavings.
 These artists were really challenged to strengthen their motor skills whilst exercising their brains -- creating patterns in weaving activates similar parts of the brain that processes computer coding information!
 Students learned to use codes to create patterns and were completely in charge of their designs.
 Additionally, we looked at how different cultures use color to convey different meanings, and with that knowledge constructed our own visual stories using colors.
 Absolutely spectacular!!